Date: Apr-May 2021

 Better Together: Creating Red Blends

-MEMBERS ONLYEarly in my winemaking career I had the good fortune to work with one of the founders of Kenwood Vineyards, Mike Lee, who really knew how to blend wines to make them taste even better.
-Even though I was a rookie just out of school, he let me take part in blending trials tasting different
+Early in my winemaking career I had the good fortune to work with one of the founders of Kenwood Vineyards, Mike Lee, who really knew how to blend wines to make them

 Finding the Right Closure